-- Apply to the SDSU Extension Master Gardener Program and follow SDSU Extension volunteer policies, found on iGrow.org. - 2.
-Verify his or her identity by providing evidence of a government-issued photo ID. - 3.
-Pass the SDSU Extension Master Gardener final exam (SDSU Extension Master Gardener post-test) with a minimum score of 80 percent. - Pay the SDSU Extension Master Gardener Program fees that also cover the cost of the SDSU Extension Master Gardener Curriculum Manual. - 5.
+- 1. Apply to the SDSU Extension Master Gardener Program and follow SDSU Extension volunteer policies, found at extension.sdstate.edu. - 2.
+Pass the SDSU Extension Master Gardener final exam with a minimum score of 80%. - Pay the SDSU Extension Master Gardener Program fees that also cover the cost of the SDSU Extension Master Gardener Curriculum Manual. - 4.
 Provide written verification from their previous Master Gardener coordinator that they are Master Gardeners in good standing in their previous state Master Gardener program.
 Providing a record of volunteer hours and continuing education hours are helpful but will not be transferred to the SDSU Extension Master Gardener Program from the transferring state's program.
-These records do help verify the applicant's Master Gardener volunteer activity in the previous state. - Complete any forms or screenings required by SDSU Extension volunteer policies.
-Applicants may also be required to take other SDSU Extension Master Gardener basic training sessions as determined by the SDSU Extension Master Gardener Coordinator.
+These records do help verify the applicant's Master Gardener volunteer activity in the previous state.